 If you start to talk about hair transplants, it’s important to ask about your surgeon.
 This will give you peace of mind that the person performing your procedure has the skill and experience to get results.

 The higher the better!
 Avoid clinics that won’t give you a figure, or with success rates lower than 95%.

 With a hair transplant, the surgery itself is just the beginning of your hair restoration journey.
 You’ll need to take extra care of your transplant to ensure you get the best results.
 Find out how the clinic will support you through this.

 Before going to your appointment, it’s a good idea to make a list of your personal information.
 This should include any recent life changes or any stresses in your life, which could potentially be the cause of your hair loss.

 You will also need to make a list of any medical conditions you have and the medications you take for them.
 Some hair loss clinics may ask you to bring along your medication, so your physician can see what you are taking.
 Remember that medication also includes vitamins and supplements.

-They are also likely to want to carry out tests but this is unlikely to happen at your initial consultation.
-Future tests may include blood tests, scalp biopsies and light microscopies.
-A scalp biopsy involves scraping samples from the skin or from a few hairs plucked at the roots and a light microscopy involves using a special instrument to examine hairs trimmed at their bases.
-Your Trichologist will discuss these tests with you beforehand.
+They may also want to carry out some trichology tests, but this is unlikely to happen at your initial consultation.
+Future tests may include hair loss blood tests, scalp biopsies, and light microscopies.
+A scalp biopsy involves scraping samples from the skin or a few hairs plucked at the roots.
+Light microscopy involves using a special instrument to examine hairs trimmed at their bases.
+Your trichologist will discuss these tests with you beforehand.